rprops/Ramlibacter--CW/Analysis.md

 "Unknown"
 )

-# Extract level_C labels of genes in top 5 dN/ds ratio
+# Extract ko_level_C labels of genes in top 5 dN/ds ratio
 # First filter out the genes with multiple annotations by
 # selecting the annotation with the highest identity.
 # data_posi_KO_unique <- data_posi_KO %>% group_by(Gene) %>%